CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/FusionDevInADay/01GettingStarted.md

 # Getting Started with Lab

 1. Once the environment is provisioned, a virtual machine (JumpVM) and lab guide will get loaded in your browser.
-Use this virtual machine throughout the workshop to perform the the lab.
+Use this virtual machine throughout the workshop to perform the lab.

    ![](../images/L01/env.png)